 Eight common foods – peanut, tree nut, wheat, milk, egg, soy, fish and shellfish – account for 90% of all food allergies.
 Peanut alone is responsible for up to 25% of childhood food allergies.

 Although there are no therapies available yet, the global peanut allergy market is estimated to be worth ~$8 billion annually.
 There are two public biotechnology companies that are developing different approaches to peanut allergy immunotherapy for this market.
-These companies are each currently worth over $1 billion.
 Their product candidates are now in clinical trials and have not yet received FDA approval.
 Their value highlights the enormous unmet need for FDA-approved peanut allergy therapies.

 People with peanut allergy must strictly avoid peanuts and all foods that may contain even trace amounts of peanut.
 Unfortunately, it is rare that avoidance is entirely successful.
 Thus, they must be prepared to treat an unexpected reaction at all times and in any setting.
 There are some medications to treat the symptoms of an allergic reaction, like antihistamines to treat hives or epinephrine auto-injectors to treat anaphylaxis.
 None of these medications treat the underlying condition, and patients who use epinephrine need to go to the emergency room immediately for further treatment.